Kishida and Biden agree to strengthen Japan-U.S. alliance

-Prime Minister Fumio Kishida said he and U.S. President Joe Biden on Tuesday agreed to strengthen the alliance between their countries and cooperate to realize a free and open Indo-Pacific region.
+Prime Minister Fumio Kishida said he and U.S. President Joe Biden on Tuesday agreed to strengthen the alliance between their countries and to cooperate to realize a free and open Indo-Pacific region.

-After his first phone talks with a foreign leader since taking office the previous day, Kishida also told reporters that Biden affirmed that the Senkaku Islands, a group of uninhabited islets in the East China Sea, fall under Article 5 of the bilateral security treaty, which obliges the U.S. to defend Japan in an attack.
+Following his first phone talks with a foreign leader since taking office the previous day, Kishida also told reporters Biden reaffirmed that the Senkakus, a group of uninhabited islets in the East China Sea, fall under the Japan-U.S. security treaty.

-China claims the Senkakus and calls them the Diaoyu.
+China claims the Senkaku Islands and calls them the Diaoyu, often sending coast guard ships nearby despite Japan's protests.

-The two agreed to meet in person at an early date, Kishida said.
+Article 5 of the Japan-U.S. security treaty states Washington will defend territories under Tokyo's administration from armed attack.

+"(Biden) gave me strong words of commitment to the defense of Japan," Kishida said.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.